iGPYTOffical/ihubnetpcsource-code/README.md

 The Java iHubNet REngine/VM Optimized Version of Java VM JDK Dev Optimized Partner: iHubNet Networks Corporation UK.

-This is a JNI library to talk to the Mumble Link plugin.
+This is a JNI library to connect to the Mumble Link plugin.

 You can find the Java Developer JDK Optimized Partner project at: https://sites.google.com/site/ihubnetaccess/about.